moinakg/pcompress/README.md

                 just a hint and may get automatically adjusted.
        <compress_level> - Can be a number from 0 meaning minimum and 14 meaning
                 maximum compression.
-       '-'    - If '-' is given as the final argument then it specified that compressed output should go to stdout.
+       '-'    - If '-' is given as the final argument then it specifies that compressed output should go to stdout.

 NOTE: The option "libbsc" uses  Ilya Grebnov's block sorting compression library